SirJain0/CubeInverter/README.md

 - The plugin inverts each value of all the cubes selected - Positive to Negative or Negative to Positive.
 - This plugin logically works on cubes - no meshes or other outliner elements.
 ## How to use:
 To use this plugin, press the <b>Invert Cubes</b> button which is located next to the Inflation number in the edit tab.
+You can also use the default keybinding of `Shift + I`.
 <br>
 <br>
 Please report any bugs or suggestions you may have to make this plugin more enjoyable for everyone.